aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-analysis/index.md

 After adding the indexes, please `re-run` the script and compare and review the performance in whole for before and after.
 Before re-running the tests make sure truncate the performance schema tables to have fresh counters.
 This would make `before vs after` comparison much easier.

-Please re-run the test like below
+Please re-run the test like below by replacing the ==[clusterEndpoint]== placeholder with the cluster endpoint of your DB cluster

 ```shell
 python3 weather_perf.py -e[clusterendpoint] -u$DBUSER -p"$DBPASS" -dmylab